huikku/apple-sharp/README.md

-# Sharp - Monocular View Synthesis
+# SHARP - Monocular View Synthesis

-A web interface for Apple's **Sharp** model, which generates 3D Gaussian splats from single images.
+A web interface for Apple's **SHARP** model, which generates 3D Gaussian splats from single images in less than a second.

-## About Sharp
+## About SHARP

-**Sharp** (Single-image 3D Human and Animal Reconstruction from Photos) is an AI model developed by [Apple Research](https://machinelearning.apple.com/research/sharp) that generates 3D Gaussian splats from a single photograph.

-Unlike traditional 3D reconstruction methods that require multiple images or depth sensors, Sharp uses a foundation model trained on diverse datasets to infer 3D structure from monocular input.
+**SHARP** (Sharp Monocular View Synthesis in Less Than a Second) is an approach to **photorealistic view synthesis** from a single image, developed by [Apple Research](https://arxiv.org/abs/2512.10685).

+Given a single photograph, SHARP regresses the parameters of a 3D Gaussian representation of the depicted scene in **less than a second** via a single feedforward pass through a neural network.
+The 3D Gaussian representation can then be rendered in real time, yielding high-resolution photorealistic images for nearby views.

+### Key Results

+- **25–34% LPIPS improvement** and **21–43% DISTS improvement** versus prior models
+- **3 orders of magnitude faster** than previous methods
+- **Zero-shot generalization** across diverse datasets
+- **Metric scale** representation with absolute scale

 ### What are Gaussian Splats?